salcedoe/MtMdocs/docs/slicer/CustomizeSlicer.md

 Extensions are customized modules to handle a varied specialized tasks.

-For this course, we will use the following extensions
+For the Slicer exercises, we will use the following extensions

 1. SegmentEditorExtraEffects
 2. TotalSegmentator